Steller's sea eagle: Reproduction

 This eagle builds several bulky aeries made of twigs and sticks at a height up to 1.5 m and diameter up to 2.5 m.
 They usually place such nests high up on trees or on rocky outcrops at 15 to 20 m above the ground, sometimes in trees up to 45 m.
 Alternate nests are usually built within 900 m of each other.
 In one case, two active nests were found to have been located within 100 m.

 Courtship usually occurs between February and March, and reportedly simply consists of a soaring flight above the breeding area.
+It was believed that pairs of sea eagles remain constant throughout life; however, the results of molecular genetic studies show that some chicks have relatively high similarity with chicks from other nests.
+This can be a clue to occasional polygamy in colonial nesting birds, though alternative hypotheses such as the parents of "conditional" siblings were close relatives exist.
 Steller's sea eagles copulate on the nest after building it.
 They lay their first greenish-white eggs around April to May.
 The eggs range from 78 to 85 mm height and 57.5 to 64.5 mm in width and weigh around 160 g, being slightly larger than those of harpy eagles.
 Clutches can contain from one to three eggs, with two being the average.
 Usually, only one chick survives to adulthood, though in some cases as many as three will successfully fledge.
 After an incubation period around 39 – 45 days the chicks hatch.
 The chicks are altricial and covered in whitish-down on hatching.
 The eaglets fledge in August or early September.
 Adult plumage is attained at four years of age, but first breeding does not typically occur for another year or two.

 Eggs and very small nestlings can be preyed on by arboreal mammals, such as sables and ermines, and birds, usually corvids.
 Any of these small, clever nest predators rely on distraction and stealth to prey on the eagle's nests and are killed if caught by either of the parents.
 Once they reach roughly adult size in the fledgling stage, few predators can threaten this species.
 In one case, a brown bear (Ursus arctos) was able to access a nest located on a rock formation and ate a fledgling eaglet, though this is believed to be exceptional.
 Fully-grown fledglings in tree nests are probably invulnerable to predation.
 Excluding the Asian black bear (Ursus thibetanus), which has not thus far been recorded as a predator, no other mammalian carnivores equal to or greater than the eagle's size can climb trees in the species' range.
 Due primarily to egg predation and nest collapses, only 45–67% of eggs are successfully reared to adulthood and up to 25% of nestlings may be lost.
 Once fully grown, though, the eagle has no natural predators.